• Skip to primary navigation

 Plus, this recipe makes approximately 50 little nuggets of deliciousness, so you'll have plenty to snack on while you're frying them 😋.

-The full printable recipe with amounts and instructions are at the end of this post.
+These visual instructions help you see the process.
+You can also find the full printable recipe with ingredient amounts and instructions at the end of the post.

 The ingredients can either be combined by hand or by using your stand mixer with the paddle attachment set to a low or medium-low speed.
 For this recipe I used a stand mixer.